Natural, Unspoiled Beaches in Florida

 Canaveral National Seashore (the bulk of which lies in the Space Coast) is one of those rare places that has never been altered by man.
 With 24 miles of raw, unspoiled beach, Canaveral National Seashore has one of the longest undeveloped shorelines in Florida, thanks in part to the Kennedy Space Center to the south.

 Originally set aside as a buffer zone for NASA, the establishment of the national seashore has proved to be a boon to wildlife.
 A variety of migratory waterfowl use the sheltered waters as a resting area on their trek south.
 In June and July, visitors can join a ranger and watch a loggerhead sea turtle nest on the beach.

 Drive straight across the state and you'll find more of the soft, white, sugar-sand beaches that have drawn people to Florida for more than 100 years.
-From Marco Island in the south to Anclote Key in the north runs a string of barrier islands that have also made it to Dr. Beach's top ten list.
+From Marco Island in the south to Anclote Key Preserve State Park in the north runs a string of barrier islands that have also made it to Dr. Beach's top ten list.

 The St. Petersburg/Clearwater area's Gulf Islands Geo Park consists of three state-owned properties: Caladesi Island, Honeymoon Island and Anclote Key.
 Each has its own special attraction and each is worth a visit.
 But all three have two things in common - the softest sugar sand your feet will ever feel and sunsets that will stir the soul.